Solve M.E. COVID-19 and ME/CFS Information Center

-Solve M.E. is Pushing for Federally Funded Research into Long COVID
+Solve M.E.
+Helped Secure Over $1 Billion for Federally Funded Research into Long COVID

-The letter asserts that in order to adequately address Long COVID complications, Congress must act immediately and appropriate the following funds:
+The letter asserted that in order to adequately address Long COVID complications, Congress must act immediately and appropriate the following funds:

 • $60 million toward expanding post-viral disease research;

 • $3.5 million for the development and issuance of medical guidance about Long COVID to medical providers and front-line health professionals; and